mbaumer/us_hep_funding/docs/_states/NV.md

 <a name="NV-03"></a>
 [Back to top](#top)
 ## NV-03 -- Rep. Jacky Rosen (D)
+### Committees
+Jacky Rosen is the #9 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016